lrq3000/mri_protocol/README.md

 However, we initially maintained the protocol with both coils, so that this protocol can in fact rather easily be converted to a 64 channels coil.
 Most parameters can be set as exactly the same and just change the coil used from 20c to 64c in the Siemens syngo interface.

 Beware however that although 64 channels coils provide a significant boost in SNR in the cortical areas, the wavelength is actually smaller and thus has a harder time penetrating through to subcortical areas.
 So if you are also interested in subcortical areas, you might want to stick with the 20c coil.

+This paper might be of interest: Seidel, P., Levine, S. M., Tahedl, M., & Schwarzbach, J. V. (2019).
+Temporal signal-to-noise changes in combined multiband-and slice-accelerated echo-planar imaging with a 20-and 64-channel coil. *BioRxiv*, 641902.